How to Prepare Your Child for A Dentist Visit.

 4. Bring along a toy to keep your child distracted.

-Just in case, your child has nervous jitters or experiences some discomfort it’s nice to have a small toy on hand that can keep them distracted.
+Just in case your child has nervous jitters or experiences some discomfort, it’s nice to have a small toy on hand that can keep them distracted.
 This will also come in handy if you have a long wait.
-One time my daughter’s dentist had to attend to an emergency and our wait was an hour long, a toy would have came in really handy then.
+One time my daughter’s dentist had to attend an emergency, and our wait was an hour-long, a toy would have come in really handy then.

 Once you get through the dentist, make sure to give your little one a reward for their cooperation.
 There are so many scary stories and negative conversations about dentists visits that you want to make sure that your kids have a completely positive approach to their dental health.
 After all failing to take care of their teeth can lead to decay, cavities, and eventually tooth loss which isn’t cool.

-If you’re not a fan of visiting the dentist or you’ve had some painful experiences, make sure to never discuss them in your child’s presence.
-Keep things positive, make trips regular and it would be a great experience for you and your child.
+If you’re not a fan of visiting the dentist or you’ve had some painful experiences, make sure never to discuss them in your child’s presence.
+Keep things positive, make trips regular, and it would be an excellent experience for you and your child.